Loading...

 These are just a few examples of how you can use hooks in ReactJS to manage state, perform side effects, create custom logic, and consume context.
 Hooks provide a more concise and flexible way to work with React components than class-based ones.

-How to use context API in React JS?
+How to use Context API in React JS?

 As mentioned before, the context API helps solve the problem of passing data through lots of nested components, which can make your code messy and complicated to manage.
 It's useful when sharing data across different app parts, divide your code easier to understand and maintain.